 We do not provide pick-up service.
 Once your appointment is scheduled, please bring your animal in at that time.

-Animals returning to Operation Kindness, unless adopted recently, go through the same intake evaluation process as do new animals.
-Complete the surrender form, include a recent photograph of your pet, and your email will be answered within 48 hours.
+Returns will also need to be scheduled in advance.
+To get started, complete the surrender form, include a recent photograph of your pet, and your email will be answered within 24 hours.
 Animals are scheduled for Intake Evaluations on a space-available basis.

 Previous adopters who only want to leave a message, will have their call returned within 24 hours by our Intake Department.
 For faster service complete the online form.